 - Remove foil from roast and place under the broiler for 5 minutes to crisp the outside.

-- if serving more than 6 people I would recommend buying several roasts rather than 1 large one as it will reduce your cooking time.
-Cooking at this low temperature is imperative to keep the meat tender!!
+- If you are serving more than 6 people I would recommend buying several roasts rather than 1 large one.
+The larger the roast the longer it takes to cook!

 - Don't be tempted to increase the oven temperature to speed up the cooking.
 "Low and slow" is the key to keeping this roast tender!

 Ah, i hope you most recent post Christmas gathering was as relaxing and enjoyable as it sounds.
 This steak sounds absolutely divine - i love the hit of paprika you've put in with the coffee

 Coffee and beef is such an underrated flavour combo.
 It looks so tasty here!

 The flavors worked really well.
 Another great way to eat beef.